James Coburn: Personal life

-Coburn was married twice.
-His first marriage was to Beverly Kelly, in 1959; they had two children together.
-The couple divorced in 1979 after 20 years of marriage.
+Coburn was married twice: first to Beverly Kelly, with whom he had two children, for 20 years from 1959 to 1979.

 He later married actress Paula Murad on October 22, 1993, in Versailles, France; they remained married until Coburn's death in 2002.
 The couple set up a charitable organization, the James and Paula Coburn Foundation.

-In spite of his severe rheumatoid arthritis, Coburn was a martial arts student and a friend of fellow actor Bruce Lee.
-Upon Lee's early death, Coburn was one of his pallbearers at the funeral on July 25, 1973.
+In spite of his severe rheumatoid arthritis, Coburn was a martial arts student and a friend of fellow actor Bruce Lee; upon Lee's early death, Coburn was one of his pallbearers at his funeral on July 25, 1973.